Lifting Accessories (LAC)

-The course covers a wide range of topics, including the types and functions of lifting accessories such as slings, shackles, hooks, chains, eyebolts, spreader beams, and more.
-Learners will explore material characteristics, safe working load (SWL) markings, storage requirements, pre-use checks, and load handling techniques.
-In addition, the training aligns with international regulations and standards, including LOLER, PUWER, and other best practice guidelines to ensure legal and safety compliance in all lifting operations.
+Learners explore material properties, safe working load (SWL) markings, storage, pre-use inspections, and load handling techniques.
+Training aligns with international standards, including LOLER and PUWER, to ensure legal and safety compliance in all lifting activities.

 Course Overview